We dog parents want to give our pups the best life possible. One way to do that is to supplement their diets with

-Up to a teaspoon of fennel seed can be feed to dogs to help soothe upset tummies, reduce gas, treat diarrhea or alleviate constipation.
-It also can be brewed into a tea (use one teaspoon of seeds in 8 ounces of boiling water) that you can feed to your dogs or add to their water.
+Up to a teaspoon of fennel seed can be fed to dogs to help soothe upset tummies, reduce gas, treat diarrhea or alleviate constipation.
+It can also be brewed into a tea (use one teaspoon of seeds in 8 ounces of boiling water) that you can feed your dogs or add to their water.
 Give your dog two to four tablespoons of fennel tea per 20 pounds of body weight.
 Don’t overdo it.
 Too much fennel can cause heart palpitations and difficulty breathing.

 Ginger also eases nausea and upset tummies, including when that distress is caused by motion sickness.
 It also helps regulate blood sugar and may help slow or prevent cancerous tumors’ growth, reduce pain caused by arthritis, and boost cognitive function.

 Goldenseal works as an antibiotic and is particularly effective as a tea or wash for dogs with eye infections or weepy eyes.
 It also helps treat stomach and bowel problems.

 Milk thistle helps improve liver function and protects against liver damage.
 It can help dogs suffering from pancreatitis.
-Before giving your dog milk thistle, check with your vet to make sure it won’t interfere with any medications.
+Before giving your dog milk thistle, check with your vet to ensure it won’t interfere with any medications.